jmnorheim/Movi.com/README.md

    - Run both linting (ESLint) and Prettier: `npm run lint:fix`
    - Run only linting: `npm run lint`

-Note: If you want to test the project on mobile while running it locally, you need to navigate into interfaces.ts and modify the SERVER_URL to http:// follwed by the IP-address displayed after the "Network:"-text in the terminal and then append ":4000" at the end.
-Example: If the terminal contains: "Network: http://192.168.0.105:5173/project2", the SERVER_URL should be "http://192.168.0.105:4000"
+Note: If you want to test the project on mobile while running it locally, you need to navigate into interfaces.ts and modify the SERVER_URL to "http://" followed by the IP-address displayed after the "Network:"-text in the terminal and then append ":4000" at the end.
+Example: If the terminal contains: "Network: http://192.168.0.105:5173/project2", the SERVER_URL should be "http://192.168.0.105:4000".